Discover all the Excel tricks to move or copy a worksheet in the same workbook or in another workbook.

 - Your worksheet has been moved 😍😎

-- If you want to copy (instead of move), press the Ctrl key in the same time.
-Otherwise the data will be moved by default.
+- If you want to copy (instead of move), press the Ctrl key at the same time.
+Otherwise, the data will be moved by default.